 Financing Your Online Master's in English Language Learning Program

-Approximately two-thirds of today's college students rely on loans to fund their education, but there are plenty of overlooked financing options you can use to reduce your overall student debt.
+Approximately two-thirds of today's college students rely on loans to fund their education, but consider some of the overlooked financing options to reduce your overall student debt.

-Completing the Free Application for Federal Student Aid (FAFSA) is a crucial first step for any student with financial needs.
+Completing the Free Application for Federal Student Aid (FAFSA) serves as a crucial first step for any student with financial needs.
 Our FAFSA guide features a step-by-step rundown on the process and answers to several frequently asked questions.

-Financial aid for online learning is equivalent to what you'll find for campus-based learning, but that hasn't always been the case.
-Learn about the changes that have taken place, as well as the different funding opportunities available to online students.
+Financial aid for online learning correlates with the same for campus-based learning, but that hasn't always been the case.
+Learn about recent changes and funding opportunities available to online students.

-Online college programs can be a flexible, affordable option for single parents who are interested in earning a degree and securing their family's financial future.
+Online college programs represent flexible, affordable options for single parents interested in earning a degree and securing their family's financial future.
 We've compiled a list of scholarships, grants, and other financial aid options geared toward single moms and dads.

-Millions of dollars in free money is available to U.S. military personnel, but much of it goes unused.
+The government and other organizations reserve millions of dollars in free money for U.S. military personnel, but much of it goes unused.
 Learn more about grants, scholarships, and other financial aid opportunities available to veterans, active-duty service members, and reservists.